Is Your Child Ready for College-Level Work in High School? If so, consider

 Polk County Early College High School is a joint program of the Polk County School System, Isothermal Community College, and North Carolina’s New Schools Project.
 Your child has the opportunity to complete the requirements for a North Carolina high school diploma and at the same time earn college credits that will lead to early completion of an Associate’s Degree.

 Instead of attending the regular high school, students will take courses at the Polk County Early College campus.
 Transportation will be provided to students accepted into this innovative program.
 Tuition and textbooks are free for college courses (certain associated fees may apply).

 How will Polk County Early College High School be different from a traditional high school?

 Small Classes.
 By design, Polk County Early College High School classes will be small, with enrollment limited to approximately 20 students per grade level from Grade 9 to Grade 13.

 First Two Years of College Tuition-Free.
-Polk County Early College High School is designed as a four or five-year program to allow students to complete all high school requirements and also complete the two-year Associate’s Degree.
+Polk County Early College High School is designed as a five-year program to allow students to complete all high school requirements and also complete the two-year Associate’s Degree.
 Student tuition and textbook costs will be waived; however, there may be associated fees for which students/parents will be responsible.
-Students who complete the program will receive their high school diploma and an Associate’s Degree in four or five years.
+Students who complete the program will receive their high school diploma and an Associate’s Degree in five years.
 With the Associate’s Degree they may be eligible to transfer to UNC system universities as juniors.
 These graduates will have completed their first two years of college tuition free.
 Regardless of how the hours transfer, students can graduate with up to 60 hours of college credit.

 What Degrees can Polk County Early College High School students earn?